MaxPuig/garlic-wallet-lite/README.md

 ## Self-Host
 If you want to use a different explorer than the one provided by the app, you can host your own.
 Here's an [example](./self_host.js).

+## TODO
+- Add ability to choose fees
+- Add support for multiple addresses
+- Add ability to see past transactions
+- Add dark mode